 Dervin, F. (2015).
 Discourses of Othering.
 In K. Tracy, C. Ilie & T. Sandel (Eds.), International encyclopedia of language and social interaction.
 Boston: John Wiley & Sons.
 DOI: 10.1002/9781118611463/wbielsi027

 Dervin, F. (2015).
 Towards post-intercultural teacher education: Analysing ‘extreme’ intercultural dialogue to reconstruct interculturality.
 European Journal of Teacher Education, 38(1), 71-86.

 Dervin, F. (2016).
 Interculturality in education: A theoretical and methodological toolbox.
-London: Palgrave Macmillan.
+London, UK: Palgrave Macmillan.

 Dervin, F. , Gajardo, A., & Lavanchy, A. (Eds.).
 (2011).
 Politics of interculturality.
 Newcastle-upon-Tyne: Cambridge Scholars Publishing.